 Unfortunately, during testing, the TV's local dimming (that can't be disabled) interfered with our gradient test, tampering with the data and making it score a bit worse than it should.
 However while not perfectly accurate, the score is still within the same ballpark as our subjective impression; we compared the Q900R (top) with the Q9FN (bottom) and confirmed this.

-There is no temporary image retention on the Q900.
+There is no temporary image retention on the Samsung Q900; however, this can vary between units.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.